Chandeep01/Operating_permits_chandeep/README.md

   - **Permit Status Distribution:** A bar chart was created to display the number of "Issued" vs "Active" permits.

     ![Data Analysis](https://github.com/Chandeep01/Operating_permits_chandeep/blob/main/Data%20Analysis.png)

-  - **Geographic Heatmap:** A heatmap representing the concentration of mechanical systems across Vancouver.
-    *(Add link to this image once you upload it)*

-  - **Time Series Analysis:** A time series chart to track permit reporting over time.
-    *(Add link to this image once you upload it)*

 ---